amudide/switch_sae/README.md

   - PyTorch MoE
 * Appendix
   - See how much speedup we get for 64x, 128x, 256x SAEs while retaining ReLU performance.
 Scaling laws.
+  - Logit jitter (described in Switch Transformer and ST MoE).
+Multiply each logit by uniform number in [0.99, 1.01]

 ## Credits